Azure/ResourceModules/modules/compute/ssh-public-keys/README.md

 # Public SSH Keys `[Microsoft.Compute/sshPublicKeys]`

-This template deploys a Public SSH Key resource.
-> Note: The resource does not auto-generate the key for you.
+This template deploys a Public SSH Key resource.\n> Note: The resource does not auto-generate the key for you.

 ## Navigation